lclemente225/microbe-shape-data-analysis/README.md

 ![image](https://github.com/user-attachments/assets/76955b5c-1429-4eaf-a7c6-33851bfb3c65)

 ## Results of Microbe Comparison 1
 K-means Clustering is used to create clusters of the provided data.
 The graph shows that the clusters are very distinct from each other, there is barely any overlap among them.
+Based on the data on the graph, it shows that the two species are distinctly different in many of the features.